wurmlab/genomicscourse/2016-BIO721P/practicals/reference_genome/assembly.md

  Using curation software, you can edit the gene prediction: add or remove exons, merge or split gene models, and adjust exon boundaries.

 ---

-## Quality control of the whole process

-Congrats on getting from sequence reads to a genome assembly and gene predictions!
-We can now move on to quality-controlling our whole process by testing for the presence of single-copy-orthologs with [BUSCO](../busco/busco_tutorial).